18 Quiet Dogs That Don’t Bark (Too Much)

 Quiet dog breed #16: Malamute

 Malamute is another ancient breed or “basal” breed, meaning that their origins predate domestic dogs—and there’s a good reason why these types of dogs are often a quiet dog breed.
 “Dogs that predated domestication would have been at a disadvantage had they been yappy barkers, in that the trait would have alerted the hunted, as well as the hunters.
 They would be more likely to be eaten than eat!” says Lessenberry.
 Malamutes are great family dogs, but maybe not with young children or other small animals.
 “Those old genes can make them a predatory risk for small animals and young children,” warns Lessenberry.
+If you’re looking for a little less fluff, don’t miss these hairless dog breeds that are just as lovable.

 Quiet dog breed #17: Borzoi